dstrctrng/vagrant-shell/README.md

 I don't know how to instal vagrant-shell as a plugin, so this repo uses bundler and cached gems.
 Requires ruby 1.9.3 (vagrant).

-Run make to bundle gems and install the demo vagrant box:
+Run make to bundle gems, pull the ubuntu image, and install the demo vagrant
+box:

     make

+Download the ubuntu docker image:

+    docker pull ubuntu

 Bring up the docker container: